bbrfkr/suit/Roles/openstack_network/README.md

 # Role Name: openstack_network

 ## abstract
 This role executes basic network setting for openstack environment.

+## CAUTION!!
+If at least one change of the following changes occurs, target will be rebooted.
+* Hostname is changed
+* SELinux state is changed

 ## procedures
 1. disable NetworkManager